F5Networks/f5-openstack-docs/docs/guides/deploy_ve_openstack.rst

 - .. include:: includes/os_create_subnet.rst
 - .. include:: includes/os_attach_net_to_router.rst

-**Example**: Create an external network and subnet for the BIG-IP, and attach them to the public-facing router.
+**Example**: Create an external network and subnet for the BIG-IP®, and attach them to the public-facing router.

     .. include:: includes/example_create_external_network.rst